 Most Colleges Admit Most of Their Applicants

 Your chances at the vast majority of colleges may actually be quite promising.
 Most colleges accept more than half of their applicants.
 The average acceptance rate for all four-year colleges in the U.S. is about 66 percent (or two thirds of applicants), according to a 2017 report from the National Association for College Admissions Counseling.

 The Headlines Are About a Small Number of Highly Selective Colleges

-But in the end, your chance of admission to a highly selective college is always a "maybe," no matter how stellar your qualifications.
-If your heart is set on one of these elite colleges, it is a good idea to include some well-researched backup schools on your college list.
-You may very well wind up attending one of them.
+Out of the some 2,000 accredited four-year colleges featured on CollegeData, only about 50 of them routinely admit fewer than 30 percent of applicants.
+If your heart is set on one of these colleges, it is a good idea to include some well-researched backup schools on your college list.
+You may very well be attending one of them.

 - To get an idea of how selective a college might be for you, compare your GPA, test scores, and other qualifications with those of admitted students.
-You can find this information on CollegeData using the College Match search tool.
-Each college profile on CollegeData reports the average GPA, SAT and ACT scores, and class rank of freshmen recently enrolled in the college.
+You can find this information for any four-year college using College Match.
+You can also use College Match to search for colleges by their level of selectivity.